cpfaff/rbefdata_paper/paper/rbefdata.md

 ## Discussion

+As there is a growind demand in effective reuse of available data this puts pressure on development of solutions that help researchs not only to preserve and describe their datasets with metadata

+data but

 We recently stared to develop an ontology using a tematres server containing knowledge extracted from portals that deal with data management for ecological research.
 The tematres server offers an API so all the contained terms can be